maybuzz/real-time-web-1920/README.md

 # Get a room ·

 "Get a Room" is a real-time application using the spotify API and socket.io.
 Users can join or create rooms to listen to a certain album together.
-Within the chatroom users can discus the songs on the album; talk about the artist, share facts about the album, etc.
+Within the chatroom users can discuss the songs on the album; talk about the artist, share facts about the album, etc.

 ![prototype 1](/img/prototype1.png)